Kubo-Martin-Schwinger states of Path-structured Flow in Directed Brain Synaptic Networks

-where $\pp = (\pp_j)_j$ is a probability distribution representing relative quantities on neurons (gene expressions, stimuli, local topological measures such as degree distributions, etc.).
-In other words, a mixed KMS state represents the expected interaction profile of the network given a distribution $\pp$, describing how relative concentration quantities over neurons influence the dynamics of neural interactions.
-Indeed, given a distribution $\pp$ over neurons, and considering the states defined by the interaction profiles of neurons as a random variable with the assumption that the system is in state $\xx^{j|\b}$ with probability $\pp_j$, then the expected interaction profile is clearly given by Eq.~\eqref{eq:mixed-state}.
+where $\pp = (\pp_j)_j$ is a probability distribution over neurons, representing relative quantities such as gene expression, external stimuli, or topological measures.
+A mixed KMS state thus represents the expected interaction profile of the network under a given distribution $\pp$, capturing how relative concentrations influence the dynamics of neural interactions.